lmackenzie94/hono-app-ECS/ABOUT.md

 ## Provider

-The `provider.tf` file configures the AWS provider with the specified region and profile.
+The `providers.tf` file configures the AWS provider with the specified region.

 ```hcl
 provider "aws" {